20 min read

 Research shows the time a vulnerability remains in the ecosystem before being fixed has increased by 95% from 2017 to 2024 (arXiv, 2025).
 Several critical vulnerabilities in 2024 took over 500 days to fix (Sonatype, 2024).
 80% of application dependencies remain un-upgraded for over a year, even when 95% of vulnerable components have fixed versions available (Sonatype, 2024).

 Understanding attack vectors helps focus defensive efforts on the most likely entry points.
+The 2025 attack campaigns revealed just how many ways a trusted package can turn malicious overnight.

 Maintainer Account Compromise